The Ubiquitous Skiplist: A Survey of What Cannot be Skipped About the Skiplist and its Applications in Big Data Systems: skiplist basics

 \subsubsection{The Insert Operation}

-To insert a new data item, we first determine its height $h$ by Algorithm~\ref{alg:random-level}.
-Then, we start to search for the key in the skiplist following the search procedure as in the previous section.
+To insert a new data item, the height $h$ of the new node is determined by Algorithm~\ref{alg:random-level}.
+In Algorithm~\ref{alg:random-level}, the level is initially set to 1.
+The level is incremented (node is promoted by one level at a time) by consulting a random-number generator.
+Then, the insert process starts by searching for the key in the skiplist following the search procedure in the previous section shown in dotted blue line in Figure~\ref{fig:skiplist_insert}.
 However, if the height of the key is greater than one, pointers need to be modified in multiple levels.
-We record the pointers of the rightmost node that is to the left of the inserted node in levels-$i$ ($i <= h$) during the search phase, and update these pointers to reflect the insertion.
-In Figure~\ref{fig:skiplist_insert}, suppose key 23 is inserted and its height returned by Algorithm~\ref{alg:random-level} is 1, after creating Node 23, we need to update the pointer of its level-1 predecessor.
-Thus, Node 21 points to Node 23 as shown in Figure~\ref{fig:skiplist_after_insert}.
-The expected average cost is the same as search as it takes extra constant time to update pointers after the search.
+The pointers of the rightmost node that is to the left of the inserted node in levels-$i$ ($i <= h$) are recorded during the search phase, and these pointers are updated to accommodate the insert.
+In Figure~\ref{fig:skiplist_insert}, suppose Key 23 is inserted and its height as returned by Algorithm~\ref{alg:random-level} is 1.
+After creating Node 23, the pointer of its level-1 predecessor is updated as in Figure~\ref{fig:skiplist_insert} bottom level.
+Thus, Node 21 points to Node 23 with the rest of the skiplist unchanged.
+The expected average cost is the same as that of search as it takes extra constant time to update pointers after the search.